sting8k/BurpSuite_403Bypasser/README.md

 # 403Bypasser
-An burpsuite extension to bypass 403 restricted directory
+An burpsuite extension to bypass 403 restricted directory.
+By using PassiveScan (default enabled), each 403 request will be scanned by this extension, so just add to burpsuite and enjoy.

 ## Installation